-After 25 miles (40 km), check the lug nut/bolt torque to be sure that all the lug nuts/bolts are properly seated against the wheel.
+Retighten the wheel nuts in the same sequence to the torques listed in the table.
+Go through the sequence a second time to verify that specific torque has been achieved.
+Retighten to specifications after 25 miles (40 km) and check the lug nut/bolt torque to be sure that all the lug nuts/bolts are properly seated against the wheel.

-Four And Five Lug Nuts/Bolts Torque Pattern
+8/10 Lug Nuts/Bolts Torque Patterns